cockpit-project/cockpit/doc/protocol.md

 type:

- * "bus": The DBus bus to connect to either "session" or "system", defaults to "session" if not present.
+ * "bus": The DBus bus to connect to either "session" or "system", defaults to "system" if not present.
  * "name": A service name of the DBus service to communicate with.

 The DBus bus name is started on the bus if it is not already running.
 If it